awsdocs/iam-user-guide/doc_source/access-analyzer-using-service-linked-roles.md

 ## Editing a Service\-Linked Role for Access Analyzer<a name="edit-slr"></a>

-Access Analyzer does not allow you to edit the AWSAccessAnalyzerServiceRole service\-linked role\.
+Access Analyzer does not allow you to edit the AWSServiceRoleForAccessAnalyzer service\-linked role\.
 After you create a service\-linked role, you cannot change the name of the role because various entities might reference the role\.
 However, you can edit the description of the role using IAM\.
 For more information, see [Editing a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#edit-service-linked-role) in the *IAM User Guide*\.

 ## Deleting a Service\-Linked Role for Access Analyzer<a name="delete-slr"></a>